sebas3407/Hangman/Readme.md

 # Hangman

 Hangman is an iOS version of the entertaining game: "Hangman".
-The application uses an external API to get a new word in each game.
+The application was developed using **Swift4** and uses an external API to get a new word in each game.

 #### Game instructions